diku-dk/futhark-vscode/README.md

 ## Common questions

-Here are some questions that users may encounter the extension, if your issue is not addressed here, please [open an issue](https://github.com/diku-dk/futhark-vscode/issues/new).
+Here are some questions that users may encounter while using the extension, if your issue is not addressed here, please [open an issue](https://github.com/diku-dk/futhark-vscode/issues/new).

 ### Can't find futhark executable ...